 The third “hopeful” kind of visual order emerges spontaneously over time and from a variety of planners, inspired by different things.
 Again, like capital, the elements of the city need to complement each other, not be homogenous or perfectly substitutable for one another.
 Visual diversity can then generate order by enabling a city’s inhabitants to read and navigate, a la Lynch, its public spaces; without that visual diversity navigating public space would be like trying to find your way through a snow storm.

 The diversity of land use (and of the skills, knowledge, and tastes of the city’s inhabitants) enable experimentation among a diverse set of elements, and that on-going process usually isn’t clean and attractive, at least not for all people at all times.

+What role do these three factors play in Jacobs’s critique of rationalist constructivism in urban planning?
+Examining four of the leading urban planners/designers of the 20th century will help to answer this question.

 III.
 Constructivist Theories of Urban Planning & Design